psychoinformatics-de/ipsy-docs/content/pages/medusa/data.rst

 ``/home/<user_name>/scratch/`` or ``/home/data/<project_name>/scratch/``

-    This directory is not backed-up.
-This should be used to store interim results which can be easily regenerated.
+    This directory is not backed-up and should be used to store interim results which can be easily regenerated.
 Storing data here helps relieve the burden on backups.

 ``/home/data/archive/<project_name>``